 Missouri couple charged after 2 girls found locked in home

-WARRENSBURG, Mo.
-(AP) _ A west-central Missouri couple are accused of felony child abuse for allegedly locking two children inside their bedrooms.
+WARRENSBURG, Mo. – A west-central Missouri couple are accused of felony child abuse for allegedly locking two children inside their bedrooms.

 Johnson County prosecutors have charged Robert Lee Brown and his girlfriend, Brandi Edmiston, with two counts each of child abuse involving Emiston’s children.